goauthentik/authentik/website/docs/applications/manage_apps.md

 ## Launch URLs

-To give users direct links to applications, you can now use an URL like `https://authentik.company/application/launch/<slug>/`.
+To give users direct links to applications, you can now use a URL like `https://authentik.company/application/launch/<slug>/`.
 This will redirect the user directly if they're already logged in, and otherwise authenticate the user, and then forward them.

 ## Backchannel providers